-- 1.5.1 As the Transmission Licence holder in the North of Scotland, the Applicant has a duty under section 9(2) of the Electricity Act to facilitate competition in the generation and supply of electricity.
-The Applicant is obliged to offer non-discriminatory terms for connection to the transmission system both for new generation and for new sources of electricity demand. - 1.5.2 The Applicant is also required under section 9(2) of the Electricity Act to ensure that the transmission system is developed and maintained in an economical, coordinated and efficient manner in the interests of existing and future electricity consumers. - 1.5.3 It is also the Applicant's duty to consider the possible environmental impacts of new electric lines and to do what can 'reasonably be done' to mitigate adverse impacts, in line with section 38 of, and Schedule 9 to, the Electricity Act.
-In terms of its statutory duties and licence obligations, the Applicant must therefore balance technical, cost (economic) and environmental factors.
+- 1.5.1 As the Transmission Licence holder in the North and East of Scotland, the Applicant has a duty under section 9(2) of the 1989 Act to facilitate competition in the generation and supply of electricity.
+The Applicant is obliged to offer non-discriminatory terms for connection to the transmission system both for new generation and for new sources of electricity demand. - 1.5.2 The Applicant is also required under section 9(2) of the 1989 Act to ensure that the transmission system is developed and maintained in an economical, coordinated and efficient manner in the interests of existing and future electricity consumers. - 1.5.3 Separately, it is also the Applicant's duty to consider the possible environmental impacts of new electric lines and to do what can 'reasonably be done' to mitigate adverse impacts, in line with section 38 of, and Schedule 9 to, the 1989 Act.
+In terms of its statutory duties and licence obligations, the Applicant must therefore balance technical, cost (economic) and environmental factors. - 1.5.4 The application is made to the Scottish Ministers under section 37 of the 1989 Act together with a request that Ministers issue a direction confirming that the development benefits from deemed planning permission under section 57(2) of the Town and Country Planning (Scotland) Act 1997 (as amended). - 1.5.5 The Scottish Ministers are obliged to consider whether the Applicant has demonstrated that it has complied with its duties under sub-paragraph 3(1) of Schedule 9 of the 1989 Act.
+The Scottish Ministers must also have regard to the desirability of the matters specified in Schedule 9. - 1.5.6 Applications made under Section 37 of the 1989 Act need to have regard to the provisions of Schedule 9 which relates to the preservation of amenity and fisheries. - 1.5.7 Schedule 9, sub-paragraph 3(2) of the 1989 Act, requires a licence holder and the Scottish Ministers to have regard to: